 Disease management encompasses a multidisciplinary approach to healthcare delivery for patients with chronic diseases to reduce hospitalizations and improve cost savings and quality of care.
 According to the Care Continuum Alliance, disease management uses evidence-based guidelines and patient-empowerment strategies for two purposes: 1) supporting the provider-patient relationship and 2) preventing exacerbation and complications associated with chronic diseases.

 Disease management involves:

 - Following evidence-based guidelines

 - Creating collaborative practice models between the different members of the care team

 - Implementing ongoing measurement and evaluation of processes and outcomes

 Conditions that can benefit from disease management include behavioral health conditions, cardiovascular diseases, chronic kidney diseases, diabetes, and respiratory diseases like asthma or chronic obstructive pulmonary disease (COPD).

 Challenges of disease management

-When disease management programs are carefully designed and incorporate multidisciplinary interventions, health plans and providers can improve their patients' health while lowering their cost of care.
+When chronic disease management programs are carefully designed and incorporate multidisciplinary interventions, health plans and healthcare providers can improve their patients' health while lowering their cost of care.
 Unfortunately, many disease management programs are not successful in reaching those goals.
 Several challenges can explain this lack of success.